 For those who have no idea what the Sookie Stackhouse Series is, it’s where the HBO TV show True Blood was lightly based on.
 The series revolves around Sookie Stackhouse, a cocktail waitress in a bar at Bon Temps, Louisiana.
 She has a gift.
 She can hear other people’s thoughts.

 The story is set in a world where vampires exist, and they have gone mainstream.
-Since Bon Temps is a small town, it’s not as inhabited by vampires as the other, much bigger towns or cities, so it was quite an attraction when Vampire Bill showed up one day.
-Being around him was a great relief for Sookie, as she cannot hear his thoughts.
+Since Bon Temps is a small town, it’s not as inhabited by vampires as the other, bigger towns or cities, so it was an attraction when Vampire Bill showed up one day.
+Being around him was a great relief for Sookie because she cannot hear his thoughts.

 Dead Until Dark (Sookie Stackhouse #1)